videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ### `3.
 Rendering Audio`

-Now we have displayed the webcam and mic status along with the video of the particiapnt.
-If the mic is turned `on` we will need the `micStream` of the participant which we will obtain from the `useParticipant` hook, in order to play the participant's audio.
+You have succesfully displayed the webcam and mic status along with the participant's video.
+Now, whenever a participant's mic is turned `on`, to play their audio. you will require their `micStream` which can be obtained from the `useParticipant` hook

-**`Step 1:`** Let's get the `micStream` and define a `<audio>` tag which will render the audio of the participant.
-We will use the `useRef` to create a reference to this audio tag.
+**`Step 1:`** Obtain the `micStream` and define a `<audio>` tag which will render the audio of the participant.
+You need to use the `useRef` hook to create a reference to this audio tag.

 ```js
 import { useRef } from "react";